Here's a guide to the lodgings, campsites and permits you should nail down now for travel in 2018.

 Many festivals are so big and so fun that everyone wants to go.
 If you do, too, you'll have to act fast to stay ahead of the crowds.

-And always book early for holidays that fall on days that create long weekends.
-In 2017, the Fourth of July is on a Tuesday, and Christmas Eve and New Year's Eve are on Sunday.
+And always book early for holidays that fall on weekends — such as St. Patrick's Day, a Saturday this year — and also for those that create long weekends.
+In 2018, Christmas Eve and New Year's Eve are on Mondays, creating four-day weekends for many people.

 The first half of January is the best time to go after hard-to-get reservations at annual festivals.